-Lupine seeds contain high-quality protein, which can be used to replace imported soy either in animal fodder or in human foods.
-Due to their particularly high-quality protein and a fat percentage of just a few percent, they are a particularly high-quality foodstuff.
+Lupin seeds contain high-quality protein, which can be used to replace imported soy in animal fodder or human foods.
+With a low percentage of fat content, lupin protein is a high-quality nutrient.

-To ensure the sustainable economic success of lupine fractionation, the target yield for all fractions of the seed is over 90%.
-But how can "sensorily neutral" proteins be obtained from lupines?
+To ensure the sustainable economic success of lupin fractionation, manufacturers aim for a yield for all fractions of the seed of more than 90 percent.
+But how can lupin protein, which is neutral in sensory terms, be extracted?

-First, the grains are shelled and rolled for form extremely thin flakes.
-Oil is then extracted from the flakes using supercritical CO2.
-At a pressure of over 74 bar and temperatures greater than 31 degrees Celsius, CO2 takes on liquid-like properties.
+First, the lupin kernels are shelled and rolled to create wafer-thin flakes.
+Then the oil from the flakes is removed using supercritical CO2.
+At a pressure of more than 74 bar and temperatures greater than 31 degrees Celsius, CO2takes on liquid-like properties.
 The majority of the oils and their accompanying materials dissolve in it.
-The de-oiled flakes are then mashed in a stirring tanks, then taken to a Flottweg Decanter.
-The decanter separates the fiber from the proteins.
-The liquid phase contains bitter compounds, carbohydrates, sugar, and other soluble flavoring materials.
-The liquid phase is currently not used, and is therefore discarded in the waste water.
+The oil-free flakes are then mashed in a stirring tank.

-To process particularly soft sediments such as lupine protein, Flottweg produces a special decanter centrifuge.
-Soft or fluid solids are poorly suited for a standard decanter.
-Only the patented Flottweg Sedicanter® can get optimum results with this type of processing.
-Where a standard decanter achieves a maximum centrifugal acceleration of 6000 g, the Sedicanter®, at 10,000 g, breaks through to values that have heretofore only been possible with disk stack centrifuges.
+The patented Flottweg Sedicanter® achieves optimized results in the processing of lupin proteins.
+While a standard decanter achieves a maximum centrifugal acceleration of 6,000 g, the Sedicanter®, at 10,000 g, achieves values that have previously only been possible with disk stack centrifuges.